FiftyfiveTech/get-template/README.md

 npx @fiftyfivetech/get-template
 ```

-This command will pose a series of questions, answer them and you will have the template with a `project-name` of your choice.
+This command will pose a series of questions, answer them and you will have the template with a `project-name` of your choosing.

 ## Contribute